 Faves for 2016 (in alphabetical order)

-- Columbine Campground, Carson National Forest, near Questa, NM – A quiet campground in between Questa & Red River, NM and easily accessible to restaurants, shopping & brewpubs in Taos.
+- Columbine Campground, Carson National Forest, near Questa, NM – A quiet campground between Questa & Red River, NM, and easily accessible to restaurants, shopping & brewpubs in Taos.
 There are nice hiking options directly from the campground.

-- Picacho Peak State Park Campground, Picacho, AZ – This State Park is conviently located between Pheonix & Tuscon.
+- Picacho Peak State Park Campground, Picacho, AZ – This State Park is conveniently located between Pheonix & Tuscon.
 There are nice hiking choices, with some challenging options, in the park.
-Sites & restrooms were very clean.
+The sites & restrooms were quite clean.

 - Saddlehorn Campground, Colorado National Monument, near Fruita, CO - There's tons of eye candy in every direction & a good mix of hiking trails throughout the monument.
 Good dining & brewpubs can be found in Grand Junction & Fruita.

-- Scout Mountain Campground, Caribou National Forest, near Pocatello, ID – Last time we were in Pocatello we stayed at the KOA.
-This time we definitely wanted to check out Scout Mountain and it was well worth it.
-Spacious campsites, but the approach up the mountain may be a bit of a challenge for longer rigs.
-Good variety of hiking trails available in the area.
+- Scout Mountain Campground, Caribou National Forest, near Pocatello, ID – Last time we were in Pocatello, we stayed at the KOA.
+This time we definitely wanted to check out Scout Mountain, and it was well worth it.
+Spacious campsites, but the mountain approach may be a bit of a challenge for longer rigs—a good variety of hiking trails available in the area.

-- Tillicum Beach Campground, Siuslaw National Forest near Yachats, OR – While we on the Oregon coast a major storm was approaching and our only option was to find a place to hunker down.
-At this campground we were lucky to score a site with electric & water hookup that was protected in the trees while still offering a great view of the ocean.
-And an added bonus was Mooch (an abandoned kitten) walked into our lives just before the storm.
+- Tillicum Beach Campground, Siuslaw National Forest near Yachats, OR – While we on the Oregon coast, a major storm was approaching, and our only option was to find a place to hunker down.
+At this campground, we were lucky to score a site with an electric & water hookup protected in the trees while still offering a great view of the ocean.
+And a bonus was Mooch (an abandoned kitten) walked into our lives just before the storm.

 - Union Creek Campground, Wallowa-Whitman National Forest, near Baker City, OR - This campground has many spacious sites, with most offering electric & water hookups.
 Good hiking & biking trails from the campground and in the area.

-- Firefighters Memorial Campground, Flaming Gorge National Recreation Area, Ashley National Forest, near Dutch John, UT – We really liked our campsite, but we moved on because the area was gearing up for Pioneer Days and the campground was getting crowded and noisy.
+- Firefighters Memorial Campground, Flaming Gorge National Recreation Area, Ashley National Forest, near Dutch John, UT – We really liked our campsite.
+Still, we moved on because the area was gearing up for Pioneer Days and the campground was getting crowded and noisy.